Digital Twins for city modeling and simulation

 There are several possible directions:

-• A case study in Enschede (The Netherlands).
-The Municipality of Enschede is interested in digital twinning to address topics such as water storage, development of blue and green infrastructure (urban heat island), traffic monitoring and simulation, air pollution etc. Depending on the data availability and students' interest, the topic will be further elaborated.
+• A case study in The Netherlands.
+The Municipalities are interested in digital twinning to address topics such as water storage, development of blue and green infrastructure (urban heat island), traffic monitoring and simulation, air pollution etc. Depending on the data availability and students' interest, the topic will be further elaborated.

 Topic objectives and methodology

 The concept of the digital twin is not new, but now it has a different view.
-It combines Artificial Intelligence, Big Data, and Remote Sensing potential to find new opportunities and to interact with virtual models to simulate “what-if” scenarios.
-Such scenarios can be useful in predictions or post-effect data analysis on a city level (e.g., Covid -19 post effect on the property market, urban heat island - UHI, Solar potential, etc.)
+It combines Artificial Intelligence, Gaming technologies, Big Data, and Remote Sensing potential to find new opportunities and to interact with virtual models to simulate “what-if” scenarios.
+Such scenarios can be useful in predictions or post-effect data analysis on a city level (e.g., water management, urban heat island - UHI, Solar potential, etc.)

 Methods that can be explored, developed or combined in this research should be based on the usage of geospatial, earth observation or real-time data.
 The GIS/RS-based solution that increases transparency and reduces the risk for all will be encouraged.